noraworld/systemd-units/README.md

 systemctl --user daemon-reload
 ```

 Note that the above commands should be executed every time a new file is added.
+Do not forget to enable new services if you need to.